 As an alternative to seeing strategy as a way to position your organization as a low-cost company, or using it as a way to differentiate your company from competitors, growth companies focus on discovering opportunities.
 These opportunities arise from looking at customers and noncustomers, their needs and customer experiences, and the barriers to consumption and hurdles to satisfaction they encounter.
 By addressing the needs of noncustomers in particular, and removing what keeps them from buying and having a satisfying customer experience, new growth is actually pretty straightforward.

 Once these opportunities have been discovered, companies design their strategy as the combination of the offering (the products, services and customer experiences they provide), their business model (the activities they perform and how they perform them), and their revenue model (the combination of revenue streams, pricing mechanisms, and payment methods).

 By doing so, companies make sure their new strategy creates value for their customers, as well as their company and the ecosystem of partners they are embedded in.
 Only if the strategy creates value for all parties will it be successful and sustainable.

 Instead of following the traditional mantra of analysis, planning, implementation, growth strategies evolve constantly.
 Successful growth companies discover an opportunity, design a first -often very rudimentary- version of their strategy, and engage immediately in business activities on a small scale.

-They learn from these activities, and use what they learned to further design the next iteration of their strategy.
-As they go through several cycles of acting, learning, and further designing, the maturity and sophistication of the strategy increases up to a point where companies start rolling out the strategy on a larger scale.
+They learn from these activities and use what they learned to further design the next iteration of their strategy.
+As they go through several cycles of acting, learning, and further designing, the maturity and sophistication of the strategy increase up to a point where companies start rolling out the strategy on a larger scale.